Code-Institute-Submissions/urmv2/README.md

     1. As a Returning or Frequent Visitor, I want to be able to have a number of different options towards contacting the author.

+* Site Owner Goals
+    1. The Site Owner's goal is to utilise digital platforms to shape a personal portfolio of the author's academic research and written work.
+    1. The Site Owner's goal will improve their chance of employability by highlighting the capabilities of the author across a number of academic disciplines: Political Philosophy and Full Stack Development.
+    1. The Site Owner's indication towards this goal is the the choice to include a contact page for the author to promote collaboration and allow potential employers or anyone that is interested in the site content, can reach out to the author.

 ### Design

 * Colour Scheme